IceFireDB/IceFireDB/README.md

 ## [IceFireDB-PubSub](https://github.com/IceFireDB/IceFireDB/tree/main/IceFireDB-PubSub)

-IceFireDB-PubSub is a high performance, high availability and decentralized subscription system.It can seamlessly migrate web2 applications using redis publish and subscribe into a decentralized p2p subscription network.
+IceFireDB-PubSub is a high performance, high availability and decentralized subscription system.
+It can seamlessly migrate web2 applications using redis publish and subscribe into a decentralized p2p subscription network.

 ## [IceFireDB-NoSQL](https://github.com/IceFireDB/IceFireDB)
 It supports distributed raft disk Redis database mode in web2 mode, and also supports decentralized IPFS storage mode.